hayshin/hyprrun/README.md

-Fork of [raise](https://github.com/svelterust/raise) with little change: classes are found using lower().contains() instead of exact match.
+Fork of [raise](https://github.com/neg-serg/raise) with little change: classes are found using lower().contains() instead of exact match by default.
+Also add shorthand for title.
-Name changed to be not confused when installed.

 # Hyprrun